tencentyun/intlcloud-documents/API/API 3.0/计算/弹性伸缩/as-2018-04-19/伸缩组相关接口/修改伸缩组的负载均衡器_intl.md

 API request domain name: as.tencentcloudapi.com.

-This API (ModifyLoadBalancers) modifies the load balancer of a scaling group.
+This API (ModifyLoadBalancers) modifies one or more load balancers of the specified scaling group.

 * This API specifies a new load balancer configuration for the scaling group, which will overwrite the original load balancer configuration.
 * If you want to clear the load balancer for the scaling group, specify only the scaling group ID but not the specific load balancer when calling this API.